LoyolaChicagoCS/gradhandbook/source/policy/admissions.rst

 For admission to the graduate degree program in the Department of Computer Science, submit the items below that **are not listed as optional**.
 You may also submit further items if you feel they would help bolster your admissions case.

-If you are an international student read the section on international student prerequisites.
+If you are an international student read the section on `international student prerequisites <http://localhost:63342/gradhandbook/build/html/policy/admissions.html#additional-requirements-for-international-applicants>`_.

 1. Completed application form, preferably completed `online <https://gpem.luc.edu/apply/>`_ or alternately `downloaded <http://www.luc.edu/gpem/applications/gpemapplication.pdf>`_ and delivered on paper.